Snus, smokeless tobacco

 Snus may not be imported, sold or handed over but, nevertheless, it has over the last years become increasingly popular, especially among young people.

-In 2019 daily use of snus was five per cent in 20–64-year-old men, among women of the same age very rare.
+In 2020 daily use of snus was 6.6 per cent in 20–64-year-old men, among women of the same age 0.6 per cent.
 Most common daily use of snus is among men of 20-34 years old.

 Daily use of snus is most common among boys studying in vocational schools, 20 per cent of whom used snus daily in 2019.
 In 2010–2011, the figure was 5 per cent.
 In secondary schools, the figure was 8 per cent.
 The use of snus among girls remains quite rare, but it is also showing a slight increase: approximately 6 per cent of girls attending vocational school use snus daily.
 8 per cent of boys and two per cent of girls attending comprehensive school use snus daily.